How Does Concrete Resurfacing Work?

-The coming of spring brings with it a number of seasonal tasks.
-One of them is inspecting your outdoor space to see how your hardscape has survived the winter and repairing damage as necessary.
-(Hardscape, in case you're unfamiliar with the term, refers to the manmade features of your property's landscaping such as patios, sidewalks, pool deck, retaining walls, driveways, and fire pits.)
-If concrete installations look very much the worse for wear, this year might be an excellent time to consider resurfacing.
-Resurfacing is a relatively simple and inexpensive process of refinishing worn or damaged concrete.
-It covers up wear and tear and gives a fresh new look, without major hassle or expense.
+Spring is here!
+Time to inspect your outdoor space to see how your hardscape has survived the winter and repair any damage.
+(Hardscape, in case you're wondering, refers to the manmade features of a property's landscaping such as patios, sidewalks, pool decks, retaining walls, driveways, and fire pits.)
+If concrete installations look much the worse for wear, this year is an excellent time to consider resurfacing.
+Resurfacing is a relatively simple and inexpensive process of refinishing worn or damaged concrete, which covers up wear and tear and gives a fresh new look, without major hassle or expense.
+Find out more.

 Types of Concrete Damage